ibm-cloud-docs/account/add_webhooks.md

 |**severity**: notification.severity|Optional|
 {: caption="Table 1.
 Fields in a payload" caption-side="top"}

-There might be extra fields added in the future without a major version change.
+Additional fields might be added in the future without a major version change.
 This means that any code that is processing notifications should be prepared to ignore the fields that it does not recognize.
 {: note}

 ## Adding webhooks to a distribution list